How to Make A Weight Loss Tonic

 Slippery Elm Bark

-Slippery elm bark (Ulmus rubra): As a demulcent, it is capable of soothing the lining of the stomach and intestines.
-It has manyof the same mucilaginous properties as marshmallow root.
+Slippery elm bark (Ulmus rubra) is demulcent, so it is capable of soothing the lining of the stomach and intestines.
+It has many of the same mucilaginous properties as marshmallow root.

 Papaya leaf (Carica papaya) has antioxidant and blood sugar lowering properties.
 It has a unique compound called papain that helps alleviate uncomfortable digestive symptoms by breaking down larger proteins into smaller, easy to digest proteins and amino acids.